yakovmeister/pdf2image/readme.md

 ## Issues

 * running convert() after running convertToBase64() doesn't save the file.
-* private functions are returned by get() function
 * for some reason, test file results are all fucked up
 ___